-- 4. Youth who are leaving care need more time to successfully transition to adulthood.
+- 4. Youth who are leaving care need more time to successfully transition to adult-hood.
 The age of eligibility for Extended Care and Maintenance should be increased to 25 years from the current age of 21. - 5.
 The province should increase and standardize the Extended Care and Maintenance allowance to reflect current living costs, and ensure it keeps up to date with inflation.
 The provincial average is currently \$830 per month, with actual amounts ranging from \$700 to \$1,000. - 6.
-All provinces and territories should undertake a similar study of benefits for the children and youth who are in care in their jurisdictions.
+We endorse the recommendation of the Ontario Association of Children's Aid Societies that youth in care remain in foster care after reaching 18 until they complete high school. - 7.
+The original report proposed that all provinces and territories undertake a similar study of benefits for the children and youth who are in care in their jurisdictions.
+The Child Welfare League of Canada has undertaken this and will be issuing a report in 2012.

+Annex 1:

-Annex 1: Financial Resources for Families with Children and Provisions for Children in the Care of Child Welfare Agencies
+Financial Resources for Families with Children and Provisions for Children in the Care of Child Welfare Agencies